totallyhuman/py-oeis/README.md

 # py-oeis

-Access OEIS sequences in Python
+A Python library to access the OEIS.